flensrocker/discriminated-unions/README.md

 But in "TypeScript land" there're the ones who loves them, and on the other side the ones who hates them.
 And both have valid reasons for their opinion.

-In this exmaple the `type` property is used as the discriminator between the different kinds of fields.
+In this example the `type` property is used as the discriminator between the different kinds of fields.
 Oh wait - wasn't that what we wanted to explain further up?
 It's so easy to get distracted.
 But we will get to that in a second! 😂